 But sometimes it is handy to count the strings in which case you number them 1 to 6.
 I prefer to count the strings from the thickest (closest to your face) to the thinnest string (closest to the ground).
-This is the first of a few ways in which I go against the conventional ways in which guitar playing is taught.
-Although it must be said that it is not essential to using my method so feel free to ignore it.
+This is the first of a few ways in which I go against the conventional method in which guitar playing is taught.

 A benefit of numbering strings in this way is that we can then treat the fretboard as a grid and describe note locations with coordinates.
 So imagine there is an X-axis horizontally along the bottom of the guitar neck and a Y-axis vertically along its side.
 Coordinates for notes can then be given in the standard (X,Y) format.
-So the coordinates for the G note at the 3rd fret of the 1st string can be noted as (3,1) and the A on 2nd fret of the 4th string can be noted as (2,4).
+So the coordinates for the G note at the $3^{rd}$ fret of the $1^{st}$ string can be noted as (3,1) and the A on $2^{nd}$ fret of the $4^{th}$ string can be noted as (2,4).